 Guy’s Cliffe Walled Garden Trust : Email: email@example.com

-Our top priorities for 2017
+Our top priorities

 When we started our restoration project in January 2014, the garden was completely overgrown and derelict.
 The walls were covered in ivy and the ground was a mass of huge brambles, established trees and pernicious weeds.
 Some of the buildings were complete ruins while others were simply in a state of disrepair.
 We seemed to be a long way away from our aim of restoring the site to its former glory.